berkeley-scf/berkeley-scf.github.io/kb/common-computational-problems.md

 - **Your cluster job is stuck at the top of the queue and other jobs start before it**
   - Jobs requesting multiple cores may not start because not enough cores become available at once.
-The SLURM scheduler will try to accumulate sufficient cores for your job to start, but other smaller jobs may start before yours if the scheduler determines that doing so will not delay the start of your job.
-Unfortunately, because we don't require time limits, SLURM has limited information with which to make this determination.
+The Slurm scheduler will try to accumulate sufficient cores for your job to start, but other smaller jobs may start before yours if the scheduler determines that doing so will not delay the start of your job.
+Unfortunately, because we don't require time limits, Slurm has limited information with which to make this determination.
 So particularly for jobs requesting many cores, this may happen.
 - **R hangs when using profiling**